SAP-samples/teched2025-AD165/exercises/ex1/README.md

 3. Enter name: **AI Center of Excellence** and a description of your choice.

-5. Select the Digital Center of Excellence workspace template.
+4. Select the Digital Center of Excellence workspace template.

-7. Remove the checkmark next to *Allow users to join this workspace* and click **Next**.
+5. Remove the checkmark next to *Allow users to join this workspace* and click **Next**.
 You could also skip the more advanced settings of the next pages at this time by clicking *Finish* right away, but let us have a short look at the options.
 <br>![Workspace creation wizard](/exercises/ex1/images/01_05_0010.png)

-8. You can leave the *Member Participation* settings as is.
+6. You can leave the *Member Participation* settings as is.
 Simply click **Next**.
 <br>![Member settings](/exercises/ex1/images/01_06_0010.png)

-9. On the *Non-Member Participation* page, set *Collaboration Level* to **None: All collaboration tools and member details are hidden** and click **Finish**.
+7. On the *Non-Member Participation* page, set *Collaboration Level* to **None: All collaboration tools and member details are hidden** and click **Finish**.
 <br>![Non-member settings](/exercises/ex1/images/01_07_0010.png)

 The workspace has been created and you automatically navigate to it.
 You can now start editing it, but before you do this, you should get familiar with the content it already contains.

+As you can see in the workspace menu, there are already a couple of pages available in the workspace.
+Explore the different pages that were created from the template, e.g. the Overview page, the Forum, the Knowledge Base and other pages.
+Before publishing your workspace, you will add some more content to these pages or adapt the existing content to the specific use case of a Digital Center of Excellence for AI.

 ## <a id="enhance-home"></a> Exercise 1.3 Enhance the header and the start page of the workspace with pre-configured widgets and images

 After completing these steps you will have designed a beautiful entry page for your AI Center of Excellence workspace.

-2. Right-click the link [exercises/ex1/samples](https://github.com/SAP-samples/teched2025-AD165/tree/main/exercises/ex1/samples) and open the folder in a new browser tab.
+1. Right-click the link [exercises/ex1/samples](https://github.com/SAP-samples/teched2025-AD165/tree/main/exercises/ex1/samples) and open the folder in a new browser tab.
-3. Click the content.zip file and use the download button to download the zip file to your local computer.
+2. Click the content.zip file and use the download button to download the zip file to your local computer.
-4. Extract the zip file into a folder of your choice.
+3. Extract the zip file into a folder of your choice.

-#### Exercise 1.2.1   Add a beautiful cover photo
+#### Exercise 1.3.1   Add a beautiful cover photo
 As a first step, you will change the cover photo to something that fits the purpose of the workspace.

 1. Click **Edit Cover Photo**, then select **Upload Photo** from the dropdown list.